99x/serverless-dynamodb-local/README.md

 ```
 sls dynamodb start
 ```
-* Go to [shell](http://localhost:8000/shell) in your browser and you should be able to see use the web shell
+* Go to dynamodb local [shell](http://localhost:8000/shell) in your browser and you should be able to see use the web shell

 ## Credits